jaideep777/Flare/README.md

 function has a GPU version.
 Other functions are under development.

+## Documentation

 Detailed PDF Documentation can be found in the docs folder.
+It is currently under preparation.

 # Installation